DavidRambo/dnr-hugo/content/post/humanism_is_not_universalist.md

 Liberal humanism&rsquo;s purported universality is in fact nothing more than its hegemonic normativity—and Jackson also writes of antiblack Western &ldquo;normative humanity&rdquo; (19).

 There is more to this cross-examination than wanting to point out the contradiction of a &ldquo;hierarchized universal humanity.&rdquo;
-I think, with Todd McGowan, that the solution to liberal humanism&rsquo;s antiblack abjection-animalization involves universality.
+I think, with Todd McGowan, that the counter to liberal humanism&rsquo;s antiblack abjection-animalization involves universality.
 If one rejects universality, then what is left other than the liberal respect for particulars?
 But understanding how this is possible without contradicting Jackson&rsquo;s incisive critique of animal studies, humanism, posthumanism, and other contemporary discourses critical of anthropocentrism and the human-animal binary, requires that the false universalism of an abstract umbrella category be replaced by a universality that is concrete (Hegel) and singular (Badiou).
 A concrete universal cannot be instantiated.